-Before the initial visit on site, the audit body shall carry out an audit on the quality management documents, including the hazard inventory.
+Before the initial visit on site, the audit body shall carry out an audit on the quality management documents, including the hazard analysis and risk assessment.
 The resulting report from this audit is for the internal use of the auditee.
-The audit body shall check the corrective actions that are identified by the auditee, when nonconformities are found during the initial audit.
+The audit body shall check the corrective actions that are identified by the auditee, when non-conformities are found during the initial audit.
 A documentation audit is only required before the initial audit.